okfn/handbook/text/courses/gentle-introduction-descriptive-data-analysis.rst

 We’ll walk through one of the questions to get you started: **“In which countries has land been acquired?”**

 #.
-The data you need to answer this is in column A, labelled “Landgrabbed”.
+The data you need to answer this is in column A, labelled 'Landgrabbed'.
 #.
 Select the complete dataset.
 Go to Data → Pivot Table → Create.
 #.
-Choose “Current selection” and the empty layout window will appear, as below:
+Choose 'Current selection' and the empty layout window will appear, as below:

    .. image:: http://farm9.staticflickr.com/8264/8651881598_507370689f_b_d.jpg

 #.
 Uh oh!
 As you can see, there are two tiles that are labelled the same.
-This is because there are two columns that are very similar - ‘LandgrabbeD’ and ‘LandgrabbeR’ - and the pivot table layout unhelpfully trims the label side.
+This is because there are two columns that are very similar - ‘LandgrabbeD’ and ‘LandgrabbeR’ - and the pivot table layout unhelpfully trims the label.
 Hover your mouse over the tile to reveal the full name of the column of data you want to add, as below:

    .. image:: http://farm9.staticflickr.com/8262/8650783349_4a70be6197_o_d.png